 3. Changes in Your Cat’s Urine and Fecal Output

 Unsurprisingly, most owners attribute a kitty’s undesirable toilet habits to behavioral problems.
-However, if a good toilet trained cat starts avoiding urinating in the litter box, they could be suffering from a urinary infection or a bowel issue
+However, if a well toilet trained cat starts avoiding urinating in the litter box, they could be suffering from a urinary infection or a bowel issue.

 4. Abnormal Gait